lijitin/CS401prj18F/README.md

 __"NodeVisitor.java"__
  - the "main program" of the application
- - handles the logic and the transversing of the created menuTree ADT.
+ - handles the logic and the traversing of the created menuTree ADT.

 #### Package - menu
 - a package with the details of each "page" of the menu interface.